G-Siu/Personal-Projects/J's DnD Seshes/README.md

 ### Session 1

 <div style="text-align: justify">
-  I can't find a summary of session 1, so I'll give you a quick rundown of what I remember.
-So in the city of Mythrandir, on the continent of Terra, a team are being assembled by Akra, a teifling fighter and leader of the Slayers Take (a group that procures rare things for profit).
-Jessi (me) posing as a human bard is there just for the adventure and song inspo, Lia a human fighter, Pip a teifing rouge and Renfri a half elf rouge.
-Akra tasks us with bringing back basilisk fangs from Strom Wreck Isle and can collect info from a sorceress called Inara.
-So we get a boat over with Joshua, and we get attacked by Sahuagine.
-Lia manages to kill them, while I'm just being a pain in the ass and singing at the back.
-We make it over to Storm Wreck Isle.
-While travelling through the woods to the town of Dragons Rest, 2 zombies come upon us.
-Renfri and Pip fuck off somewhere into the trees leaving me and Lia to fight them, but I enchant one to flail around in the other direction drawing the others attention.
-Because I was concentrating on the spell, my disguise hiding my elven half slipped, and Lia saw, but never said anything.
-We make it to town, everyone's on edge.
-We find a temole showing that they worship the dragon Runara.
-We meet Inara there, and she tells us where we can find basilisks, but also tasks us with finding out about why the island is plagued with zombies.
-We head to the pub for the night.
-I perfor, and the team gets to know each other a little.
+  In the city of Mythrandir, on the continent of Terra, a team are being assembled by Akra, a teifling fighter and leader of the Slayer's Take (a group that procures rare things for profit).
+  Jessi, posing as a human bard, is looking for adventure and inspiration in her songwriting.

+  Together with Lia, a human fighter, Pip, a teifing rogue, and Renfri a half-elf rogue, they are tasked by Akra to retrieve basilisk fangs from Storm Wreck Isle and collect information from a sorceress called Inara.
+  After embarking on a boat with Joshua, the party is attacked by Sahuagine.
+Lia manages to kill them, while Jessi sings encouragement at the back.

+  The party arrives at Storm Wreck Isle and travel to the town of Dragons Rest.
+2 groups of zombies were awaiting them in the woods.
+  Lia and Jessi engage the zombies, whilst Renfri and Pip wander into the trees.
+The fight was short, Jessi managing to enchant one zombie to flail around in the other direction drawing the others' attention.
+  However, as Jessi was concentrating on the spell, her disguise slipped, revealing her half-elven lineage, where Lia was able to perceive but kept to herself.

+  The party eventually make it to town, and are on edge.
+There they discover a temple that worships the dragon, Runara, and meet Inara within.
+Inara gives the party information as to the basilisks' whereabouts, and also tasks them to find out the cause of the island's zombie infestation.

+  Afterward, the party head to a pub to settle in for the night for much needed rest.
+Jessi performs, and the party gets to know each other a little.
 </div>